Sirrah91/Asteroid-spectra/README.md

 - Use the web interface for quick results if the local setup is challenging.
 - When training new models, ensure all spectra are interpolated to the correct grid and properly normalised.

-For additional assistance or clarifications, please feel free to contact me at david.korda@asu.cas.cz.
+For additional assistance or clarifications, please feel free to reach out.